riplaboratory/Kanaloa/SurfaceVehicles/WSN/Raspberry Pi 3B+ Set-up/README.md

 	[ubuntu-mate-18.04.2-beta1-desktop-armhf+raspi-ext4.img.xz](https://releases.ubuntu-mate.org/archived/bionic/armhf/ubuntu-mate-18.04.2-beta1-desktop-armhf+raspi-ext4.img.xz "ubuntu-mate-18.04.2-beta1-desktop-armhf+raspi-ext4.img.xz")

 	which will automatically download the Ubuntu MATE image to 		your computer once you click it.
+It will take a while to download.

-	 **The .xz file has also been uploaded to the Kanaloa GitHub here ADD A LINK HERE TO WHERE IT IS**
+	 **The .xz file is 1.17 GB, and so cannot be included in the GitHub due to the 100 MB file limit**

 2. Extract the contents of the downloaded image.
 3. Using the adapter, insert your microSD card into your computer.